 Mary Poppendieck writes the following in Unjust Deserts (pdf), a paper on compensation systems (emphasis mine),

 There is no greater de-motivator than a reward system that is perceived to be unfair.
 It doesn’t matter if the system is fair or not.
-If there is a perception of unfairness, then those who think that they have been treated unfairly will rapidly lose
+If there is a perception of unfairness, then those who think that they have been treated unfairly will rapidly lose \ their motivation.

 Written over seven years ago, the paper is just as insightful and applicable today.
 For example, let’s apply it to the recent dust-up about the legitimacy and fairness of the Microsoft MVP Program.

 I think the MVP program means well.
 It’s not trying to be a conspiracy or filch you of your just desserts.
 But if you think about the MVP program as a compensation system, it becomes very clear why people feel disillisioned.